inlets/inlets-pro/docs/cli-reference.md

     In this example `inlets-control-tunnel1.example.com` will resolve to the public IP of `35.1.25.103`

+.
+You need to configure the client to tell it where to route incoming TCP requests and which port to use.

+#### Set the remote TCP address `--remote-tcp`

+The server needs to be configured with a "remote TCP address" which corresponds to where to direct incoming traffic to.
+Unlike the `--tcp-ports` which is set on the client, this value is set at the server.

+* For a client running on your local computer or a VM

+    Set `--remote-tcp` - set to `127.0.0.1` for the local machine

+* For a client acting as a gateway, specify the hostname or IP address as seen by the client

+    Set `--remote-tcp` - set to `192.168.0.1` if the host running your private service is `192.168.0.1` on the local network

+* For a Kubernetes Pod

+    Set `--remote-tcp` - set to the name of the destination Kubernetes service such as a ClusterIP `nginx.default`

 #### Set the authentication token `--token`

 The inlets-pro server requires a token for authentication to make sure that the client is genuine.
 It is recommended to combine the use of the token with auto-tls or external TLS.